Admission and University Entrance

 If you’re a Year 12 student with an exceptional academic record or are using one of the pathways below you may want to apply for university prior to gaining University Entrance through Discretionary Entrance.

-Minimum requirements for Discretionary Entrance
+Requirements for Discretionary Entrance

 Discretionary Entrance is only available to citizens, holders of a Residence Class Visa or Permanent Residents of New Zealand (including the Cook Islands, Tokelau and Niue) or Australia.